nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-intriguing-reason-node-not-promises-by-default.md

 ## And back to the AWS library then?

-Well my guess is that they have decided to follow the Node.js convention, possibly for the reason that they want to allow reliable postmortem analysis of Node.js processes that are using their library.
+Well my guess is that they have decided to follow the Node.js convention, possibly for the reason that they want to allow reliable post-mortem analysis of Node.js processes that are using their library.

 But they provide this handy `.promise()` method to satisfy the 99% of their users that don't know or care about this issue.